HardwareMarch 24, 2026 Updated May 19, 2026 14 min read

 Not all local models perform equally with OpenClaw.
 The community has tested extensively, and the consensus is clear.

-Models that work well for chat
+Models that work well for agents

 Models to avoid